nager/Nager.Date/src/Nager.Date/readme.txt

    ██    ██   ██ ██   ██ ██   ████ ██   ██        ██     ██████   ██████

-Thank you for downloading this package.
+Thank you for choosing this package.
-Information about this project can be found here https://github.com/nager/Nager.Date
+More information about this project can be found here: https://github.com/nager/Nager.Date

-This package requires a license key that you receive as a GitHub sponsor. https://github.com/sponsors/nager
+This package requires a license key, which is provided to GitHub sponsors. https://github.com/sponsors/nager

-Our public WebApi is still available without limitation. https://date.nager.at/Api

-Examples of use:
+Alternatively, you can also utilize our Web API to access up-to-date holiday information. https://date.nager.at/Api

+Here are some examples of how to use it:

 Set the License Key ══════════════════════════════════════════════════════════════════════════════════════════════════════

-    DateSystem.LicenseKey = "TheLicenseKey"
+    HolidaySystem.LicenseKey = "TheLicenseKey"

-Get all publicHolidays of a given year and country ══════════════════════════════════════════════════════════════════════════════════════════════════════
+Get all holidays of a specific year and country ══════════════════════════════════════════════════════════════════════════════════════════════════════

-    var publicHolidays = DateSystem.GetPublicHoliday(2022, "DE");
+    var holidays = HolidaySystem.GetHolidays(2024, "DE");
-    foreach (var publicHoliday in publicHolidays)
+    foreach (var holiday in holidays)
     {
-        //publicHoliday...
+        //holiday...
-        //publicHoliday.Date -> The date
+        //holiday.Date -> The date
-        //publicHoliday.LocalName -> The local name
+        //holiday.LocalName -> The local name
-        //publicHoliday.Name -> The english name
+        //holiday.EnglishName -> The english name
-        //publicHoliday.Fixed -> Is this public holiday every year on the same date
-        //publicHoliday.Global -> Is this public holiday in every county (federal state)
+        //holiday.NationalHoliday -> Is this public holiday in every county (federal state)
-        //publicHoliday.Counties -> Is the public holiday only valid for a special county ISO-3166-2 - Federal states
+        //holiday.SubdivisionCodes -> Is the public holiday only valid for a special county ISO-3166-2 - Federal states
-        //publicHoliday.Type -> Public, Bank, School, Authorities, Optional, Observance }
+        //holiday.HolidayTypes -> Public, Bank, School, Authorities, Optional, Observance }

-Get all publicHolidays for a date range ══════════════════════════════════════════════════════════════════════════════════════════════════════
+Get all holidays for a date range ══════════════════════════════════════════════════════════════════════════════════════════════════════

     var startDate = new DateTime(2016, 5, 1);
     var endDate = new DateTime(2022, 5, 31);
-    var publicHolidays = DateSystem.GetPublicHoliday(startDate, endDate, CountryCode.DE);
+    var holidays = HolidaySystem.GetHolidays(startDate, endDate, CountryCode.DE);
-    foreach (var publicHoliday in publicHolidays)
+    foreach (var holiday in holidays)
     {
-        //publicHoliday...
+        //holiday...
-        //publicHoliday.Date -> The date
+        //holiday.Date -> The date
-        //publicHoliday.LocalName -> The local name
+        //holiday.LocalName -> The local name
-        //publicHoliday.Name -> The english name
+        //holiday.EnglishName -> The english name
-        //publicHoliday.Fixed -> Is this public holiday every year on the same date
-        //publicHoliday.Global -> Is this public holiday in every county (federal state)
+        //holiday.NationalHoliday -> Is this public holiday in every county (federal state)
-        //publicHoliday.Counties -> Is the public holiday only valid for a special county ISO-3166-2 - Federal states
+        //holiday.SubdivisionCodes -> Is the public holiday only valid for a special county ISO-3166-2 - Federal states
-        //publicHoliday.Type -> Public, Bank, School, Authorities, Optional, Observance }
+        //holiday.HolidayTypes -> Public, Bank, School, Authorities, Optional, Observance }